 In 1989, TJ Walker and Carl Jones launched Cross Colours, an iconic clothing brand launched on the principle of producing clothes without prejudice.
 The brand went against the drab gangbanger workwear of the time, opened the inner-city up to positivity, and introduced baggy pants to the Yo!
 MTV Raps generation.
 The brand’s unique bright colors, bold designs, and social messages such as ending gang violence, promoting racial unity, and supporting education made Cross Colours one of the most popular fashion brands throughout the 90s.
 Stars such as Snoop Dogg, Run DMC, TLC, Will Smith, Mark Whalberg, Magic Johnson, and Shaquille O’Neal wore Cross Colours with pride and influenced legions of others to do the same.

-As rapidly as Cross Colours rocketed into the mainstream, the brand face a decline that was just as fast.
-Cross Colour’s success lead to myriad problems with distribution, manufacturing, retailers, and trademark issues.
+As rapidly as Cross Colours rocketed into the mainstream, the brand faced a decline that was just as fast.
+Cross Colour’s success led to myriad problems with distribution, manufacturing, retailers, and trademark issues.
 These problems forced the brand out of the limelight for nearly two decades.
 However, Jones and Walker persevered and the game-changing Cross Colours brand is ready to pick up where it left off.

 “With everything going on in the world right now, I don’t think there could be a better time to re-introduce the brand and what we stand for,” Jones said.
 “TJ and I started Cross Colours to make a difference and help the community, and that is what we plan to do again today.”